AGILESCIENCE/Agilepy/docs/source/quickstart/installation.rst

 Installation with Docker
 ^^^^^^^^^^^^^^^^^^^^^^^^

-You can pull the image directly from terminal as shown below.
+You can pull the image directly from dockerhub using the following command:

 ::